BTarena: History

 The arena opened on 21 October 2014.
 The arena hosted a concert, on 31 October 2014, by English musician James Blunt, who sang from his album Moon Landing.
 The concert had an attendance of upwards of 6,000.

 It hosted the Counter-Strike: Global Offensive Major DreamHack Open Cluj-Napoca 2015.

 The arena's seating capacity for basketball games was expanded to 10,000 seats for the EuroBasket 2017.
 The renovation work on the arena's existing stands began after the 2017 European Artistic Gymnastics Championships.
 It was used again as one of the two venues for the 2020 FIBA Under-17 Women's Basketball World Cup.

 It hosted the 2023 Junior World Rhythmic Gymnastics Championships from July 7 to 9.

 It hosted the Counter-Strike 2 tournament PGL Cluj-Napoca 2025.

 It will be used for the main round of the 2026 European Women's Handball Championship.

 It will also host preliminary round matches of the 2026 Men's European Volleyball Championship.

+Davis Cup and Billie Jean King Cup fixtures

+The BTarena has hosted several ties in the Davis Cup and Billie Jean King Cup international team competitions.
+The women's competition was known as the Fed Cup until 2020.